 What is the Nations League?

-The UEFA Nations League is a new biennial international football competition for the 2018 - 2019 season.
-It includes all 55 UEFA national football teams and replaces the traditional international friendly format, to ensure all games are fiercely completed - with all teams having something to play for.
+Having begun in 2021, The Nations League includes all 55 UEFA national football teams and replaces the traditional international friendly format, to ensure all games are fiercely competitive - with all teams having something to play for.

 How does the Nations League work?